Back to Resources

 The pool service software market offers no perfect solution.
 Every platform involves tradeoffs between operational depth and business breadth, cost and sophistication, ease-of-use and power, specialized features and broad capabilities.

-For most pool service operators, the decision reduces to three questions:
+For most pool service operators, the decision reduces to four questions:

 Recommendations by situation:

-If you're transitioning from paper/spreadsheets for first time: Start with Jobber (easiest, 14-day free trial) or Skimmer (60-day trial, pool-specific).
+If you're transitioning from paper/spreadsheets for first time: Start with Jobber (easiest, 14-day free trial), PoolDial (pool-specific + AI phone from day one), or Skimmer (30-day risk-free, pool-specific).
 Avoid ServiceTitan (too complex) and Service Autopilot (too problematic).

-If you're scaling from solo to small team: Choose Skimmer (proven at scale, great community) or Jobber (flexible, affordable growth).
-Avoid locking into platforms you'll outgrow (PoolTrac, basic solutions).
+If you're scaling from solo to small team: Choose Skimmer (proven at scale, largest community) or PoolDial (AI phone scales without hiring office staff).
+Avoid locking into platforms you'll outgrow or can't export data from.

 If you're managing multiple technicians with accountability concerns: Choose Pool Brain (purpose-built for accountability despite tech resistance) or ServiceTitan (enterprise sophistication).
 Accept either field tech friction (Pool Brain) or high cost (ServiceTitan).

-If you're multi-service business (pool + other services): Choose Jobber (multi-industry designed) or ServiceTitan (enterprise multi-service).
-Avoid pool-specific platforms limiting flexibility.
+If you're multi-service business (pool + other services): Choose Jobber (multi-industry designed), GorillaDesk (multi-industry with pool chemical tracking), or ServiceTitan (enterprise multi-service).
+Avoid pool-only platforms limiting flexibility.

 Start Free Trial